Originally posted on April 30, 2020 8:21 pm

 A PDF (short for Portable Document Format) is the universally accepted and preferred file format for many print providers, Printivity included.
 A PDF can be set up to provide your printing company all of the information they need, such as color profile and embedded fonts, to ensure a smooth printing process.
 PDFs capture formatting information from a number of desktop publishing applications, allowing a consistent and unchanging view of what your file should look like from one device to the next.

 For example, when you create a PDF, a copy of each font used is added into the PDF file itself.
 This is also known as embedding fonts.
 When the PDF is opened on any computer, all the fonts will be there the way you intended.
 In other file formats, the fonts are not embedded, meaning that if another computer does not have the fonts you used, it will not be able to find the fonts and will replace them with one they have.
 Other formats, such as DOC or DOCX, will apply styles and formatting based on the source and version of Word used to view the file.
 With a PDF, what you see is what you will get in your final printed product.

 Once you have saved your final design file as a PDF, you want to make sure you flatten it before you submit it to your printer.
-You can easily flatten your PDF for print using Adobe Acrobat Pro by following these steps.
+You can easily flatten your PDF for print using Adobe Acrobat Pro by following these steps from 2 different options.